Call for Proposals

 Ted Constant Center, Old Dominion University

-That is the theme for the 21st annual Faculty Summer Conference of Old Dominion University’s Center for Learning and Teaching.
-Designed to gather scholars from across the disciplines, the conference will focus on the challenges and opportunities, both institutional and academic, associated with social media.
+How do you transform the online student learning experience?
+That is the subject of the 22nd annual Faculty Summer Conference, to be presented May 19-20, 2020, by Old Dominion University’s Center for Learning and Teaching.
+Designed to gather scholars from across the disciplines, the conference will focus on how to transfer classroom engagement into an online/hybrid setting.

-- How do we support faculty use and integration of social media tools?
+- How do we foster faculty presence, availability, and responsiveness?

-- How do we leverage social media to sustain students’ engagement and motivation?
+- How do we leverage effective course design to sustain online students’ engagement and motivation?

 Prepare Your Proposal

-We encourage you to submit a proposal to share your story at the 2019 Faculty Summer Conference.
+We encourage you to submit a proposal to share your perspective at the 2020 Faculty Summer Conference.
 Choose a session type:

-- Paper/Presentation: Present findings from a recent course in which you used social media.
+- Paper/Presentation: Present findings from a recent course in which you incorporated innovative online/hybrid course design tools or techniques to enhance learning.
 Include projected outcomes and lessons learned by both students and instructors.

-- Panel: Facilitate a panel of faculty, students, and/or partners and engage the audience in a discussion about social media opportunities and pitfalls.
+- Panel: Lead a panel of faculty, students, and/or partners and engage the audience in a discussion about collaborating on course design to heighten the student experience, or confronting the challenges associated with online/hybrid course design.
 Include the panelists’ projected outcomes, lessons learned, and the amount of time needed for discussion.

-- Workshop: Lead or co-lead a workshop that demonstrates how you use social media in your course(s).
+- Workshop: Lead or co-lead a workshop that demonstrates through hands-on activities how you leveraged course design tools or techniques to improve student engagement in your course(s).
 Include projected outcomes, the target audience, and the amount of time needed.

-- Poster: Present a poster to summarize key findings from a recent course in which you used social media.
+- Poster: Present a poster to summarize key findings from a recent course in which you incorporated cutting-edge course design tools or techniques.
 Include outcomes, methodology, and lessons learned.
 The poster session will offer opportunities for you to answer audience questions directly.
 Upon request, CLT’s Graphic Design group can assist you with your poster.